phiresky/masters-thesis/content/6_results.md

 the layer sizes in the decoder after the concatenation of the proprioceptive observations with the aggregated observations (compare @fig:model).

+We start with a very simple task (rendezvous), then look at progressively more difficult tasks with more complex information that needs to be aggregated.

 ### Rendezvous task

+The rendezvous task is very simple and thus gives a good baseline to show whether our model works in general.
+It only has one simple aggregation group (the agents).

 @Fig:resrendezvous shows a comparison between mean and Bayesian aggregation on the rendezvous task with twenty agents in a two-dimensional square world with